Rotation out of megacaps drags Nasdaq futures lower

-Highly valued technology companies including Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O) and Facebook Inc (FB.O) fell between 0.2% and 0.5% in premarket trading.
+Highly valued technology companies including Microsoft Corp, Alphabet Inc, Apple Inc, Amazon.com Inc and Facebook Inc fell between 0.2% and 0.5% in premarket trading.

-Big U.S. banks such as Goldman Sachs Group Inc (GS.N) and Wells Fargo & Co (WFC.N) added 0.7% and 0.4%, respectively, while planemaker Boeing Co (BA.N) and oil major Chevron Corp (CVX.N) gained 0.8% each.
+Big U.S. banks such as Goldman Sachs Group Inc and Wells Fargo & Co added 0.7% and 0.4%, respectively, while planemaker Boeing Co and oil major Chevron Corp gained 0.8% each.

 Copious stimulus measures, speedy vaccination drives and the Federal Reserve’s accommodative policy stance have spurred a strong rebound in the U.S. economy and pushed Wall Street to record highs this year.
 The so-called “pandemic winners”, however, have recently started to fall out of favor.